 We offer credits for the course according to the Bologna system (the European Credits Transfer System, ECTS).
 After completing the short course, you will receive a Driestar Christian University Certificate, indicating that you have completed the 5 ECTS credit course (on average, one credit requires 28 hours of study).

 The short course programme consists of regular online meetings on Tuesdays, independent learning tasks, group assignments and online lessons.
 You should expect 140 hours of study for the short course, spread over the full duration of this course.
 That means that you will need to spend around 8 hours a week on individual study or online meetings.

-This short course is scheduled from February 2024 – July 2024, with the on-campus week of this short course scheduled in February 2024 (details will follow).
+This short course is scheduled from 5 February 2024 – 12 July 2024, with the on-campus week of this short course scheduled from 5 till 9 February 2024.